tfabris/BlueGigaEmpeg/README.md

 Modify empeg's power connection to car
 ------------------------------------------------------------------------------
 I recommend that for this installation, you connect the empeg's wiring harness to your car differently than if it were a standard car installation.
-This might not be required in your situation, but it was required for me.
+It might not be required for your installation, but it was required for mine, so doing this now could save you time and hassle later.

-This design is intended for the empeg to be a secondary Bluetooth input into a modern car stereo, rather than being the car's main stereo system.
+This BlueGigaEmpeg is designed to turn the empeg into a secondary Bluetooth input into a modern car stereo, rather than being the car's main stereo system.
 In this situation, the empeg's sleep mode, the empeg's "memory" power connection, the way the BlueGigaEmpeg module gets its power from the empeg tuner connector, and the way the car stereo issues Bluetooth commands when you shut off the ignition, all combine to cause some interesting problems with power state transitions.

 I found that if I connected the empeg to my car's power via the regular method (i.e. car accessory power to the orange ignition wire on the sled, and car